great-expectations/great_expectations/docs/guides/expectations/how_to_create_and_edit_expectations_with_instant_feedback_from_a_sample_batch_of_data.md

 great_expectations suite new --interactive
 ```

-This command prompts you to select a Datasource, a Data Connector, and a Data Asset so as to identify a sample Batch of data the suite will eventually describe.
-If there are unique choices (e.g., only one Data Connector in your datasource configuration), then Great Expectations will automatically select it for you (to speed up the process).
+This command prompts you to select a Datasource, a <TechnicalTag tag="data_connector" text="Data Connector" />, and a <TechnicalTag tag="data_asset" text="Data Asset" /> so as to identify a sample Batch of data the <TechnicalTag tag="expectation_suite" text="Expectation Suite" /> will eventually describe.
+If there are unique choices (e.g., only one Data Connector in your Datasource configuration), then Great Expectations will automatically select it for you (to speed up the process).

 Finally, unless you specify the name of the Expectation Suite on the command line (using the``--expectation-suite`` option), the command will ask you to name your new Expectation Suite and offer you a default name to simply accept, or provide your own.